-Deputy Athletic Director/Executive Director of the Bulldog Clubmailmborman@sports.uga.edu
+Executive Associate Athletic Director / Executive Director of The Georgia Bulldog Clubmailfwilliams@sports.uga.edu

-Kevin Miller joined The Georgia Bulldog Club staff in August 2017 as the Associate Athletic Director / Deputy Executive Director of TGBC after serving as the Associate Athletic Director for Major Gifts & Capital Campaigns within West Virginia University’s Mountaineer Athletic Club (MAC).
+Kevin Miller serves as the Senior Associate Athletic Director / Deputy Executive Director of The Georgia Bulldog Club.
+He joined The Georgia Bulldog Club staff in August 2017 as the Associate Athletic Director / Deputy Executive Director of TGBC after serving as the Associate Athletic Director for Major Gifts & Capital Campaigns within West Virginia University’s Mountaineer Athletic Club (MAC).
 At TGBC, Miller is involved in all facets of TGBC operations including major gifts, annual giving, stewardship, donor relations, events, premium seating and the G-Club.
 Miller has direct oversight of the annual giving, stewardship and events, and the G-Club areas within the TGBC.